Skid-steer loader: Operation

 Skid steer loaders, both wheel and track models, operate most efficiently when they are imbalanced – either the front wheels or the back wheels are more heavily loaded.
 When equipped with an empty bucket, skid steer loaders are all heavier in the rear and the rear wheels pivot in place while the front wheels slide around.
 When a bucket is fully loaded, the weight distribution reverses and the front wheels become significantly heavier than the rear wheels.
 When making a zero-turn while loaded, the front wheels pivot and the rear wheels slide.

 Imbalanced operation reduces the amount of power required to turn the machine and minimizes tire wear.
 Skilled operators always try to keep the machine more heavily loaded on either the front or the rear of the machine.
 When the weight distribution is 50/50 (or close to it) neither the front set of wheels nor the rear set of wheels wants to pivot or slide and the machine starts to "buck" due to high friction, evenly divided between front and rear axles.
 Tire wear increases significantly in this condition.

+Gehl V210 with enclosed heated cab, side screens and lights for safety.

 Unlike in a conventional front loader, the lift arms in these machines are alongside the driver with the pivot points behind the driver's shoulders.
 Because of the operator's proximity to moving booms, early skid loaders were not as safe as conventional front loaders, particularly due to the lack of a rollover protection structure.
 Modern skid loaders have cabs, open or fully enclosed which can serve as rollover protective structures (ROPS) and falling object protective structures (FOPS).
 The ROPS, FOPS, side screens and operator restraints make up the “zone of protection” in a skid steer, and are designed to reduce the possibility of operator injury or death.
 The FOPS shields the operator's cab from falling debris, and the ROPS shields the operator in the case of an overturn.
 The side screens prevent the operator from becoming wedged between the lift arms and the skid steer frame as well as from being struck by protrusions (such as limbs).
 The operator is secured in the operator seat when the seat belt or seat-bar restraint is utilized, keeping them within the zone of protection.
 Safety features and safe operation are important because skid steer loaders are hazardous when safety practices are not observed.
 Rollover incidents and being crushed by moving parts are the most common causes of serious injuries and death associated with skid steer loaders.